Kentucky Eminent Domain Attorneys

 Utility Takings In Kentucky

 These types of takings present specific challenges to the landowner.
-They require certain expertise to properly evaluate.
+They require specific knowledge and experience to be properly evaluated.
 In many instances, landowners will need special experts to properly develop the case.

 Frequently Asked Questions